TRIGGER WARNING: Mention of suicide attempt and its aftermath

 Two days after her discharge from the hospital, I had to face him at the courthouse yet again.
 Then I had to tell him what happened and present him with the proof that she has now been diagnosed with PTSD.

-Of course, he made it about him, he was a victim and needed to see her RIGHT NOW.
+Of course, he made it about him.
+He was a victim and needed to see her right now.
 No. Just no. Never.
-In fact, over my fucking dead, cold body and those of many friends.
+In fact, over my fucking cold, dead body—and those of my many friends.

 No one reading this who has experience with an abuser, particularly narcissistic parents, is surprised by this.
-That in itself is tragic.
-Those who have not experienced this, please count your blessings, and promise yourself never to doubt the story of a domestic abuse survivor.
+That in itself is tragic. those who have not experienced this, please, count your blessings.
+Then promise yourself never to doubt the story of a domestics abuse survivor.
 You can easily spot those of us who are telling the truth.

-We’re the ones whose lives are shattered over and over, but keep telling our story unwaveringly, and gluing the pieces back together with our tears.
+We’re the ones whose lives are shattered over and over, but keep telling our story unwaveringly—as we glue the pieces back together with our tears.